 Want to promote your music but don’t have the budget to hire a music publicist?
-With the average cost of a music PR campaign starting at £1,000, not everyone can afford to hire an agency, but that’s okay, there are still promotional methods you can use without having to hire a music publicist and having those relationships they have with the industry tastemakers in order to get your music on blogs and publications.
+No problem, there are still promotional methods you can use without having to hire a music publicist and having those relationships they have with the industry tastemakers in order to get your music on blogs, radio, playlists and publications.

-This article is going to be a step by step guide to running your own music PR campaign without the need for using music PR companies, breaking down the different media outlets you can push out to, how to hit out to them and what you need to do to really start creating a buzz around your release, all without spending a penny.
-Running your own PR campaign can be a super lengthy process, forcing you to do tedious jobs but it definitely comes with rewards, so be sure to set aside enough time to commit to promoting your record and follow our guide.
+This article is going to be a step by step guide to running your own music PR campaign without the need for using a music PR company, breaking down the different media outlets you can push out to, how to hit out to them and what you need to do to really start creating a buzz around your release, all without spending anything at all.
+Running your own music PR campaign can be a lengthy process, forcing you to do tedious jobs but it definitely comes with its rewards, so be sure to set aside enough time to commit to promoting your record by following this guide and you will see the results.

-It may sound ridiculous but before anything else, make sure the release is a strong enough standard.
-Take your time to write, record and get the track mastered so it’s at the best quality it can be.
-Once you’ve got a piece of music you’re proud of, you need to start collecting all the assets you’ll need to push it out.
+Before anything else, make sure the release is a strong enough standard.
+Take your time to write, record and get the track mastered so it’s at the best quality it can be as there’s no point promoting music that doesn’t truly represent you and your style.
+Once you’ve got a release you’re proud of, you need to start collecting all the assets you’ll need to push it out.

-Hire a photographer, even if this is a friend or a university student that is trying to add to their portfolio.
-You need a photographer with a good quality camera to have around 5-10 high resolution images which suit your music genre, style and image.
+You will need 5-10 high resolution images which suit your music genre, style and image.
 These are essential for getting online coverage as it can be what catches a journalist’s eye and is also what will be used in any online features, so you want it to be representative of you as an artist.

+You need artwork for your release, clearly stating the track title and your artist name.
 This doesn’t have to be anything fancy, but you definitely need it again for online coverage.
 The artwork needs to represent your style of music and who you are as an artist.
-It will also be used on all digital platforms such as Spotify, and can be what persuades someone to stream your track from the millions of others.
+It will also be used on all digital platforms such as Spotify and can be what persuades someone to stream your track from the millions of others, so take your time with designing this.

 Choose a release date for your track and make sure you stick to it.
 This is what all media outlets will run with so if you change it last minute, you will not only have confused fans but a load of press that’s incorrect.
 Get the release date booked in with your distributor as soon as you’ve sorted it so you can tick it off your to do list early on and not have to worry last minute about getting it onto the different platforms.
-Release dates usually fall on a Friday so choose a Friday that is a month or so away, this way you’ll have time to work on your PR campaign in the run up.
+Release dates usually fall on a Friday so choose a Friday that is a month or so away, this way you’ll have time to work on your music promotion in the run up to the release.

 We know how difficult it is to write a press release, especially when writing your own, it’s similar to writing a CV and sometimes you don’t know where to start.
 The easiest starting point is to bullet point some key factors such as who you are, what you’re releasing, your musical history, career highlights and what you’ll be doing next e.g. touring.